Azure Reference Architecture

 Configure VMs to use managed disks instead of manually-managed VHDs on storage accounts.
 Managed disks are an Azure feature that handles the correct distribution of VHDs over storage accounts to maintain high IOPS as well as high availability for the VMs.

 Use five storage accounts.
 Pivotal Platform on Azure requires five storage accounts: one for BOSH, one for Ops Manager, and three for PAS.
 Each account comes with a set amount of disk space.
 Azure storage accounts have an IOPs limit of about 20k per account, which generally corresponds to a BOSH job/VM limit of 20 VMs each.

 The Internal MySQL database provided by PAS is sufficient for production use.

-Use Azure Blob Storage as the external file storage option for Pivotal Platform.
-This provides redundancy for high-availability deployments of Pivotal Platform and unlimited scaling.
+Use Azure Blob Storage as the external file storage option for Ops Manager.
+This provides redundancy for high-availability deployments of Ops Manager and unlimited scaling.
 Azure Blob Storage provides fully-redundant hot, cold, or archival storage in either local, regional, or global offerings.

 Ops Manager requires a bucket for the BOSH blobstore.

 PAS requires the following buckets:

 These buckets require an associated role for read/write access.

 Use unique managed identities to deploy Ops Manager, BOSH Director, Microsoft Azure Service Broker, and any other tiles that require independent credentials.
 Ensure that each managed identity is scoped to the least privilege necessary to operate.